harshal-ships/cookbook/Google ADK/README.md

 - **Google Calendar** — real appointment slots (not just a promise in the prompt)
 - **Gemini** — turns the call transcript into structured booking data after hang-up
 - **Telegram** (optional) — confirmations and alerts for staff

-No OpenClaw.
-No Render.
-Run it on your laptop, a VM, or Docker.

 ---